 Today corporations, open source projects, nonprofit foundations, and even governments are all trying to figure out how to improve the global software supply chain security.
 While these efforts are more than welcome, for the moment, there is hardly any straightforward way for organizations to improve on that front.

-On the other hand, despite being largely acknowledged as one of the most common entry points for hackers, a type of vulnerability remains largely unwatched: hard-coded credentials in source code.
+On the other hand, despite being primarily acknowledged as one of the most common entry points for hackers, a vulnerability remains largely unwatched: hardcoded credentials in source code.

-In this article, we want to defend a simple fact: focusing on what you can control now can greatly improve your organization's security posture.
+In this article, we want to defend a simple fact: focusing on what you can control now can significantly improve your organization's security posture.

-Secrets-in-the code is something you can and should start monitoring now.
+You can and should start tackling hardcoded secrets now.
 Here's why.

 On July 3, 2022, the CEO of crypto-currency giant Binance warned of a massive breach: